CorwinFr/x3-4gl-tools/README.md

 ## About

-This extension was created by **Guillaume Clément**, a passionate developer who loves enhancing the Sage X3 development experience.
+This extension was created by [Guillaume CLEMENT](https://www.linkedin.com/in/guillaume-clement-erp-cloud/), a passionate developer who loves enhancing the Sage X3 development experience.
 Whether you're a beginner or an expert in Sage X3 4GL, this tool aims to simplify your work and save you time.